 - the assumption of a linear relationship between predictors and response corrupted by additive Gaussian noise in case of the ordinary least square algorithm

-A relational inductive bias refers to inductive biases which impose constraints on relationships and interactions among entities in a learning process.
+A relational inductive bias is an inductive bias which impose constraints on relationships and interactions among entities in a learning process.
 As an example, hidden Markov models (HMM) constrain latent states to be conditionally independent of others given the state at the previous time step, and observations to be conditionally independent given the latent state at the current time step.

-Deep learning systems as well are endowed with implicit relational inductive bias.
-The fact that a deep neural network is composed of many layers stacked on top of each other provides a particular type of relational inductive bias referred to as hierarchical processing.
+Deep learning systems as well have their implicit relational inductive bias.
+A deep neural network has many layers stacked on top of each other.
+This fact provides a particular type of relational inductive bias called hierarchical processing.
 Furthermore, each layer also carries various forms of relational inductive bias.

 Let’s think about the fully connected layer, the basic building block of a multi-layer perceptron (MLP).